AI Art Is Exploding. Here Is Everything You Need to Know About How It Works

 Is AI-generated art considered real art?

-This is a philosophical question as much as a technical one, and the answer depends on your definition of art.
-If art requires human creative intent and expression, AI-generated images produced from a detailed, thoughtfully crafted prompt involve both.
-If art requires a human hand in the physical creation process, they do not qualify.
-The debate is ongoing in art communities, academic circles, and legal systems across the United States, United Kingdom, and Australia, and it is unlikely to be resolved quickly.
+This is a philosophical question as much as a technical one.
+If art requires human creative intent and expression, AI-generated images produced from a thoughtfully crafted prompt involve both.
+If art requires a human hand in the physical creation process, they do not.
+The debate is ongoing in art communities, academic circles, and legal systems and is unlikely to be resolved quickly.
+What is certain is that AI-generated images can be visually impressive and emotionally resonant, which is more than many agreed-upon art forms achieved when they were first introduced.

 Can I use AI-generated images commercially?

 It depends on the tool.
 Midjourney's paid tiers generally allow commercial use under their terms of service.
-DALL-E images generated through ChatGPT Plus can be used commercially.
+DALL-E images from ChatGPT Plus can be used commercially.
 Adobe Firefly is specifically designed for commercial use with its licensed training data.
 Stable Diffusion varies by deployment.
-Always read the terms of service of the specific tool you are using before using outputs commercially, and be aware that the copyright ownership question under applicable law in your country may affect your position.
+Always read the current terms of service for the specific tool before using outputs commercially, and be aware that copyright ownership questions under applicable law in your jurisdiction may affect your legal position independently of the tool's terms.

 How do I get better results from AI image generators?

 Specificity is the most important factor.
-Include the subject in detail, the artistic style you want (photorealistic, watercolour, oil painting, digital art), the lighting (golden hour, studio lighting, dramatic shadows), the mood (serene, tense, joyful), and any technical parameters the tool accepts.
+Include the subject in detail, the artistic style you want, the lighting, the mood, and any technical parameters the tool accepts.
 Study prompts that produce results you admire and analyse their structure.
-A dedicated prompt engineering guide for image generation is coming on The AI Vanguard in Week 4.
+A detailed prompt engineering guide specifically for image generation is coming on The AI Vanguard in Week 4.

-Coming Up in AI and Creativity: How to generate stunning AI images with Midjourney including prompt structures that consistently work, AI in music production, whether AI can truly be creative, and how filmmakers and animators in Hollywood and around the world are integrating AI into their production pipelines.
+Coming Up in AI and Creativity: How to generate stunning AI images with Midjourney, AI in music production, and whether AI can be truly creative.
 Subscribe below.

 Friends don't let friends miss out on good content.
 Hit that share button.